Skip to content

 Life is easier for me these days but I rather suspect, despite more flexible working hours and online shopping for both presents and groceries, that this time of year is still a challenge for working parents.

 In the meantime, things tick on at the Law Society.
-Ben and I recently hosted a lunch for the Fellows.
+Ben Kemp and I recently hosted a lunch for the Fellows.
 Who, you might ask, are these “fellows”.
 They are former members who have at least 25 years of being on the roll but who have now retired from paid employment.
 They become fellows to enable them to stay involved with the Law Society and give something back whether by joining a committee, or by acting as a mentor or even volunteering to be a judge for the Donald Dewar debates.

 At the other end of the career spectrum, we admitted 137 new solicitors at the beginning of December.
-Ian Moir, Convenor of our Criminal Legal Aid Committee, was our guest speaker.
+Ian Moir, Convener of our Criminal Legal Aid Committee, was our guest speaker.
 Despite his very entertaining stories of life as a criminal solicitor, neither he nor our Vice President Serena nor I were able to inveigle these enthusiastic young newbies to consider abandoning their current roles in the various big city firms across the middle belt of Scotland to venture into private practice in the smaller firms.
 Maybe some day…

 And on that note, I would like to wish you a Happy Festive Season and here’s to a really good New Year.